lars-t-hansen/moz-sandbox/swat/MANUAL.md

 New        ::= (new TypeName Expr ...)

-   TypeName must be a ClassName.
+   TypeName must be a ClassName or (Vector T) for any T.

    If TypeName is a ClassName then allocate a new instance of the class and initialize its fields with the expressions.
 Every field must have an initializer.

+   If TypeName is (Vector T) then there must be exactly two Expr: one length value of type i32 and one initializer value of type T.

 TypeTest   ::= (is TypeName Expr)

-   Expr must have static reference type T and TypeName must be a ClassName or string.
+   Expr must have static reference type T and TypeName must be a ClassName or string or (Vector T).
 Let V be the value of Expr.

    If TypeName is anyref then:
      Return 1.